ricecrispy/Worder/README.md

 # Worder
-Tell us how you feel about this phrase.
+Tell us how you feel about this.